 Digital design tool

 Need to create a prototype of your app or web design, to show what it can do before you build the full thing?
 There are lots of tools for this, but our favourite has to be Invision, which has consistently stayed ahead of the game in servicing its customers' needs.
-Used by Airbnb, Amazon, HBO, Netflix and IBM, this great tool allows you to easily generate richly interactive prototypes and gather instant feedback on your designs.
+Used by Airbnb, Amazon, HBO, Netflix and IBM, this great tool allows you to quickly generate richly interactive prototypes and gather instant feedback on your designs.